 Undergraduates: We welcome you to come to our monthly EE Lab meetings anytime.
 These are meetings specifically designed to recruit volunteers for projects and involve undergraduates in research.
 Click here for the current agenda/minutes, which often includde specific opportunities to get involved.
 Email Dr. Stevenson (email@example.com) if you would like to be added to the email list and calendar invites for these meetings.

-Prospective graduate students: If you are interested in joining the lab, please send a cover letter, CV, and writing sample to Kathryn (firstname.lastname@example.org).
+Prospective graduate students: If you are interested in joining the lab, please send a cover letter, CV, and writing sample (firstname.lastname@example.org).
+You can join our lab majoring in either Parks, Recreation & Tourism Management or Fisheries, Wildlife & Conservation Biology.
 If I have an immediate opportunity and you are a good fit, I will contact you directly.
-I also will post any available positions on this site, the NAAEE jobs board, and other relevant boards.
+I also will post any available positions on this site, the NAAEE jobs board, our Twitter account, and other relevant boards.
 You may also email any of our current students to learn more about what it’s like working with us.
-It is unlikely that we are accepting any new applicants for the 2020-21 school year, but you are welcome to reach out to learn more.
+It is unlikely that we are accepting any new applicants for the 2021-22 school year, but you are welcome to reach out to learn more.